Della Pietra Foundation

 Alignment with Trustee Interests

-Mathematics and Theoretical Physics: The foundation strongly favors programs in these fields, reflecting the trustees' professional backgrounds.
+Mathematics and Theoretical Physics: The foundation strongly favours programmes in these fields, reflecting the trustees' professional backgrounds.
 The Simons Center for Geometry and Physics received $5 million, demonstrating their commitment to advancing these disciplines.

-Youth STEM Development: The $500,000 gift for the Della Pietra Family Applied Mathematics Program shows prioritization of programs that identify and nurture mathematical talent in high school students.
-Programs offering advanced mathematical training to gifted students align with their concerns about low STEM participation rates.
+Youth STEM Development: The $500,000 gift for the Della Pietra Family Applied Mathematics Program shows prioritisation of programmes that identify and nurture mathematical talent in high school students.
+Programmes offering advanced mathematical training to gifted students align with their concerns about low STEM participation rates.

 Public Science Education: The establishment and ongoing support of the Della Pietra Lecture Series demonstrates their value for making advanced science accessible.
-Programs with three-tier approaches (technical, student-focused, and public) match their model.
+Programmes with three-tier approaches (technical, student-focused, and public) match their model.

 Institutional Characteristics